-Defeating the Evil Emperor Zurg and becoming a Galactic Hero on Buzz Lightyear’s Space Ranger Spin at The Magic Kingdom takes years of training and discipline for toys, but can be done in the span of around four minutes by humans.
+Defeating the evil Emperor Zurg and becoming a Galactic Hero on Buzz Lightyear’s Space Ranger Spin at Magic Kingdom takes years of training and discipline for toys, but can be done in the span of around four minutes by humans.

 In the first room, concentrate your fire power on the large red robot on the left side.
 The left, or second hand, of the robot will give you 100,000 points per hit.
 Once you have hit the robot’s target as many times as possible, spin your ride vehicle around to aim at the claw located near the ceiling on the right side of the track.

 The claw is easier to hit if you are past it and on the way into the second room.
 The combination of points from the robot and claw could put you at least halfway to the 999,999 mark before you leave the first room.

 The second room is the largest and is full of targets.
 The volcano located on the back wall on the right side has two different targets on it.
 Aim for the highest “Z” to get 50,000 points per hit.